KP Assembly witnesses debate on power cuts

 Minister for Culture and Labour Shaukat Yousafzai in his reply said the provincial government had raised the issue of provincial rights at the meeting of Council of Common Interests (CCI) and Prime Minister Imran Khan had taken notice of it directing the formation of a committee for the purpose.

 He said federal minister for water and power and other officers had come to the Chief Minister’s House today (Monday) for discussing the issue.
-However, he said outdated transmission lines was the main problem due to which the province was facing power shortage.
-Replacing the transmission lines required Rs40 billion as presently the transmission lines cannot withstand the load.
+However, he said outdated transmission lines was the main problem.